Disrupt

 Disrupt was an American crust punk band from Lynn, Massachusetts, that was active from 1987 to 1993.
+The band acquired a cult following on the strength of several 7" records and compilation appearances, and have since been cited as legendary.
+Their lyrics were politically anarchist, expressing animal rights and anti-capitalist views.

 History

+Formation, early years and first demo's (1987-1991)

-The band's initial lineup was Jay Stiles and Pete Kamarinos (vocals), Chris Drake (guitar), Harry Haralabatos (drums), Tony Leone (bass).
+The band formed in 1987 with the initial lineup consisting of Jay Stiles and Pete Kamarinos on vocal duties, Chris Drake on guitar, Harry Haralabatos on drums, and Tony Leone on bass.
 After recording one rehearsal demo, Leone and Haralabatos left the band.
 Brad Jones (drums) and Mike Williams (guitar) joined in the spring of 1988.
-However, Jones left the band a couple of months later, and Williams started playing drums.
-With this lineup, and with Stiles also playing bass, they recorded a demo, entitled Millions Die For Moneymaking, in November 1988.
+However, Jones left the band a couple of months later, and Williams switched to drums.
+With this lineup, the band recorded a demo tape, titled Millions Die For Moneymaking, in November 1988.

-In the spring of 1989, Williams and Drake left the band.
-Haralabatos rejoined the band, in order to record songs that were supposed to be on a split 7-inch with Extreme Noise Terror.
-They also recruited Scott Lucid to play bass.
-In October, they recorded a 5-song demo, which was later re-released as a 7" self-titled EP in 1990.
+In the spring of 1989, Williams and Drake left the band, and Haralabatos rejoined in order to record songs that were planned to be on a split 7" with Extreme Noise Terror.
+The band also recruited Scott Lucid to play bass.
+In October 1989, they recorded a 5-song demo, which was later re-released as a 7" self-titled EP in 1990.

-That year, Scott Lucid left the band, and they acquired Bob Palombo to replace him.
-With Chris Drake rejoining the band, and Terry Savastano from the band Spasm contributing guitar duties, the band recorded an 8-song album entitled Refuse Planet, which was released as a 7" single by Relapse Records in 1991.
-Disrupt recorded another split 7" with Destroy in January of that year.
+Later that year, Scott Lucid left the band, and they acquired Bob Palombo to replace him.
+With Chris Drake rejoining the lineup, and Terry Savastano from the band Spasm contributing guitar duties, Disrupt recorded an 8-song album titled Refuse Planet, which was released as a 7" single by Relapse Records in 1991.
+They recorded another split 7" with Destroy in January of that year.

+Split releases and Unrest (1991-1993)

-Drake left the band again in 1991, and was replaced by Jeff Hayward (Unleashed Anger) on second guitar.
+Drake left the band once more in 1991, and was replaced by Jeff Hayward (of Unleashed Anger) on second guitar.
 About a week after Jeff joined the band, Haralabatos also quit, and Randy Odierno (of Temporary Insanity) replaced him.

-With this lineup, the band entered the studio in 1992, and recorded songs for split releases with Disdain, Resist, Tuomiopaivan Lapset, and Taste of Fear.
-In addition, they also released a live 7" entitled Smash Divisions, taken from a concert in New Haven, Connecticut the year prior.
-In November 1992, they entered One World Studios in Massachusetts, with producer Bill T. Miller and recorded 30 songs for the Unrest album.
-They also re-recorded 10 older tracks, which was then released as a 7" single entitled Deprived.
+With this lineup, the band entered the studio in 1992, and began recording songs for split releases with Disdain, Resist, Tuomiopäivän Lapset, and Taste of Fear.
+In addition, they also released a live 7" titled Smash Divisions, taken from a concert in New Haven, Connecticut the year prior.
+In November 1992, they entered One World Studios in Massachusetts, with producer Bill T. Miller and recorded 30 songs for their debut studio album, Unrest.
+They also re-recorded 10 older tracks, which were then released as a 7" single titled Deprived.